TheMariday/marimapper/README.md

 ## Step 3: Capture a 2D map

-Set up your LEDs in front of your camera and run `python scripts/capture_sequence.py my_scan --led_count 64 --backend fadecandy`
+Set up your LEDs in front of your camera and run `python scripts/capture_sequence.py my_scan --backend fadecandy`

-Change `--led_count` to however many LEDs you want to scan and `--backend` to whatever backend you're using
+Change `--backend` to whatever backend you're using

 This will produce a timestamped CSV file in the `my_scan` folder with led index, u and v values.